Lilian Samaniego: President of the ANR-PC

 Samaniego was elected first vice president of the ANR by more than two thirds of the governing board, and immediately assumed the interim presidency of the party on 16 September 2008.
 She took over in the midst of an internal crisis, after a major loss in that year's general election, where opposition candidate Fernando Lugo triumphed and ended more than 60 years of Colorado governments.
 She led her party to a resurgence in the 2010 municipal elections, leaving it well positioned to return to power in 2013 with the election of Horacio Cartes.

 She was ratified in her position as president in the internal elections of 13 March 2011, becoming the first woman to be elected to the position in the party's 124-year history.

 Senator

 Samaniego was elected as alternate senator for Asunción in 2003, and took over as titular senator in 2004.
 She was reelected in 2008, 2013, and 2018.
 She is president of the body's Equity and Gender Commission.
+As Senator, she was one of the main promoters in Congress of a constitutional amendment that would have allowed the President of Paraguay to run for reelection, which was seen as done at the behest of then-President Horacio Cartes, which led to the 2017 Paraguayan crisis.